 Treasurer, Noel Kropf (he/him) Chair, Finance/Audit Committee.
 My family and I are avid dancers, singers, and musicians.
 The Flurry Festival is just about nirvana for us.
 I have been gratified over the past three years to help DFO and the Flurry community come back from the pandemic stronger than ever.
 I help organize and produce the Zlatne Uste Golden Festival of Balkan music & dance.
 I volunteer as sound engineer and talent booker for the Poughkeepsie Contra Dance (HVCD).
 Previously I worked as a software developer and CTO at Datacap Inc. and IBM, and volunteered as treasurer of Lake Celeste Association, Inc.

 Jordan Knicely (he/him) I joined the board in 2021, after first attending the Flurry in 2016 and volunteering in 2019.
-On the board, I have been serving on the Media Committee, and I will be helping with the website.
+On the board, I have been serving on the Media and Nominating Committees.
 My primary community is blues and swing, but I love the variety that the DFO offers—from the pub sing to contra and the fiddle classes.

 Emeritus Members